hectorfa17/wild_SQL_ecommerce_project/README.md

 ## Acknowledgements:

 - Thanks to John Pauler and to his amazing learning content on Udemy.
-CHeck all his courses [here](https://www.udemy.com/user/john-pauler/)
+Check all his courses [here](https://www.udemy.com/user/john-pauler/).

 ## Installation and use: